ashishp91/blog/content/posts/rails/active-record/active-record-polymorphic-associations.md

 ### What is Polymorphic Associations ?

-With Polymorphic Association a model can belong to more than one models with a single association.
-Let's take an example, we'll use polymorph associations on the following schema:
+> With Polymorphic Association a model can belong to more than one models with a single association.

+Let's take an example, we'll use polymorphic associations as shown in the following schema:

 ![Insert Op](/active-record-polymorphic-associations/polymorph-schema.png)

-In the above schema picture belongs to both employee and products.
-Creating picture model with polymorphic association will look like this:
+In the above schema `pictures` belongs_to both `employees` and `products`.
+Adding the polymorphic association in the `Picture` model will look like this:

 ```ruby
 class Employee < ApplicationRecord